miklevin/MikeLev.in/_posts/2025-03-24-websockets-stream-incremental-markdown.md

 ## Let's Do Our AI Research

 > To stream and retroactively edit the markdown, or to accumulate and append
 > only write-once complete chunks?
-That is the question.
+That is the question I will first ask Grok3,
+> and then ask ChatGPT!

 **Me**: How does markdown get streamed over JavaScript by ChatBots?
 It seems like once something has been streamed, it can't retroactively be turned into markdown.
 What are the techniques?
 The libraries?
 The best practices?